lachezaraspa/PHPProject1DV608/Test Cases.md

 * Error message: "Please set a valid date for the task." is shown.
 * A form for creating task is shown

-##Test case 3.3: Failed to create task with too long task description
+##Test case 4.3: Failed to edit task with too long task description
 The user is loged in and is viewing the form for creating tasks.
+The old description of the task is in the text box, and the old date and time are filled in as well.

 ###Input:
 * Task description is having more than 500 characters